M-J-Bauer/OLED-or-LCD-128x64-graphics-library/README.md

 A synopsis of MJB's LCD/OLED graphics functions may be found in file: "LCD_Graphics_Lib.h".

+_Arduino version:_

-There is a version of this library (source code) already adapted for the Arduino IDE.
-This may be found in a separate GitHub repository.
+There is a version of this library (source code) adapted for the Arduino IDE.
+This will be placed in a separate GitHub repository shortly.
+(Meanwhile, it's simply a matter of replacing the PIC32 I2C function calls with equivalent functions from the Arduino "Wire" (I2C) library.)